Intercalation (chemistry): Graphite

 One famous intercalation host is graphite, which intercalates potassium as a guest.
 Intercalation expands the van der Waals gap between sheets, which requires energy.
 Usually this energy is supplied by charge transfer between the guest and the host solid, i.e., redox.
 Two potassium graphite compounds are KC_{8} and KC_{24}.
 Carbon fluorides (e.g., (CF)_{x} and (C_{4}F)) are prepared by reaction of fluorine with graphitic carbon.
 The color is greyish, white, or yellow.
 The bond between the carbon and fluorine atoms is covalent, thus fluorine is not intercalated.
 Such materials have been considered as a cathode in various lithium batteries.

 Diagram of intercalation of Li into a titanium disulfide cathode.
 One axis of the TiS_{2} crystal swells, and charge transfers from Li to Ti.

-Treating graphite with strong acids in the presence of oxidizing agents causes the graphite to oxidise.
+Treating graphite with strong acids in the presence of oxidizing agents causes the graphite to oxidize.
 Graphite bisulfate, [C_{24}]^{+}[HSO_{4}]^{−}, is prepared by this approach using sulfuric acid and a little nitric acid or chromic acid.
 The analogous graphite perchlorate can be made similarly by reaction with perchloric acid.

 Lithium-ion batteries

 One of the largest and most diverse uses of the intercalation process by the early 2020s is in lithium-ion electrochemical energy storage, in the batteries used in many handheld electronic devices, mobility devices, electric vehicles, and utility-scale battery electric storage stations.

-By 2023, all commercial Li-ion cells use intercalation compounds as active materials, and most use them in both the cathode and anode within the battery physical structure.
+By 2023, all commercial lithium-ion cells use intercalation compounds as active materials, and most use them in both the cathode and anode within the battery physical structure.

-In 2012 three researchers, Goodenough, Yazami and Yoshino, received the 2012 IEEE Medal for Environmental and Safety Technologies for developing the intercalated lithium-ion battery and subsequently Goodenough, Whittingham, and Yoshino were awarded the 2019 Nobel Prize in Chemistry "for the development of lithium-ion batteries".
+In 2012, three researchers, Goodenough, Yazami and Yoshino, received the 2012 IEEE Medal for Environmental and Safety Technologies for developing the intercalated lithium-ion battery.
+Subsequently, Goodenough, Whittingham, and Yoshino were awarded the 2019 Nobel Prize in Chemistry "for the development of lithium-ion batteries".

 Exfoliation

 An extreme case of intercalation is the complete separation of the layers of the material.
 This process is called exfoliation.
 Typically aggressive conditions are required involving highly polar solvents and aggressive reagents.
+This process can be used to form nanosheets in many layered oxide structures like LiCoO2 and NMC, which are used in lithium-ion battery cathode applications.